Iran refuses to confirm conducting missile test

 Iran’s missiles, he added are, “not designed for the capability of carrying a nuclear warhead … Our ballistic missile was designed to carry a normal warhead in the field of legitimate defense.”

 A U.S. defense official said Monday that the missile test ended with a “failed” re-entry into earth’s atmosphere.
 The official had no other details, including the type of missile.
-State Department spokesman Mark Toner said the U.S. was looking into whether the ballistic missile test violates the U.N.
-Security Council resolution.
+State Department spokesman Mark Toner said the U.S. was looking into whether the ballistic missile test violates a 2015 United Nations Security Council resolution.

-Zarif on Tuesday said he hopes the issue is not used as, “an excuse for some political games by the new U.S. administration.”
+Zarif on Tuesday said he hopes the issue is not used as, “an excuse for some political games by the new U.S. administration.
+The Iranian people would never allow their defense to be subject to the permission of others.”

+Iran has long boasted of having missiles that can travel 2,000 kilometers (1,243 miles), placing much of the Middle East, including Israel, in range.
+Iran says its missiles are the key to deterring a U.S. or Israeli attack.

+In May 2016, Iran’s Defense Minister Hossein Dehghan issued a vague denial after a media outlet close to the Revolutionary Guard reported that the country had test-fired a ballistic missile with a 2,000-kilometer range.
+The powerful Revolutionary Guard is in charge of Iran’s ballistic missile program.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.